OTD: Previous Projects

 Development of a Child Care Quality Rating System

-Monica Mathur’s interest was in early intervention.
-Her studies included OT 650 (Development of Adaptive Skills) and OT 610 (Sensory Integrative Dysfunction) in occupational science, which helped her consider the best intervention practices for children within the context of their natural environments.
-Related courses PM 536 (course in the Department of Preventive Medicine at the Keck School of Medicine of USC — Program Evaluation and Research) and SOWK 603 (course at the USC School of Social Work — Merging Policy, Planning and Research for Change in Families and Children’s Settings) prepared her to develop an effective grant proposal and fueled her interest in influencing a large audience.
-During her residency at the Los Angeles County Office of Child Care, which offers recommendations to the County Board of Supervisors on how to improve quality, supply of and accessibility to early childhood services, Dr. Mathur created her project, “Development of a Child Care Quality Rating System.”
-The project was used to assess the services provided by child care centers in Los Angeles.
+Monica Mathur’s interests in early intervention led her to courses OT 650 (Development of Adaptive Skills) and OT 610 (Sensory Integrative Dysfunction), which helped her consider best intervention practices for children within the context of their natural environments.
+Related courses PM 536 (course in the Department of Preventive Medicine at the Keck School of Medicine of USC — Program Evaluation and Research) and SOWK 603 (course at the USC School of Social Work — Merging Policy, Planning and Research for Change in Families and Children’s Settings) prepared her to develop an effective grant proposal and fueled her capacity to influence a large audience.
+During her residency at the Los Angeles County Office of Child Care, which offers recommendations to the County Board of Supervisors on how to improve the quality, supply of, and accessibility to, early childhood services, Dr. Mathur created her project, “Development of a Child Care Quality Rating System.”
+The project was used to assess services provided by child care centers throughout Los Angeles.

 LEARN Program for At-risk Youth